Skip to content

-If you want to enjoy global access to the ADB and Fastboot command-line tools right after launching the Mac Terminal, follow the steps described below.
+Do the following to enjoy global access to the ADB command-line tool right after launching the Mac Terminal.

 1. Download the latest Android SDK Platform-tools that contain ADB and Fastboot drivers for Mac.
 Extract the downloaded zip to get a folder named ‘platform-tools‘.